bsdrks/graaf/README.md

 - [`IsPendant`] checks if a vertex is a pendant.
 - [`IsRegular`] checks if a digraph is regular.
 - [`IsSemicomplete`] checks if a digraph is semicomplete.
+- [`IsSpanningSubdigraph`] checks if a digraph is a spanning subdigraph.
 - [`IsSubdigraph`] checks if a digraph is a subdigraph.
 - [`IsSuperdigraph`] checks if a digraph is a superdigraph.
 - [`IsSymmetric`] checks if a digraph is symmetric.